 Elvis served in the army in Germany during his early career as well.

-1950’s Elvis is a heartthrob!
+1950's Elvis is a heartthrob!
 He was so handsome.
 One thing I loved is how interactive this museum was.
-There are screens located around that you can take quizzes about Elvis and then get pictures with Elvis.
+There are screens located around where you can take quizzes about Elvis and then get pictures with Elvis.
 They are sent to your email.

 Also, there are two areas where Elvis serenades you.
 A green screen is behind you as Elvis Sings.
 A video is produced and sent to your email.

 One thing about Elvis was his many, many outfits.
 They are all displayed in this area as well as those of other actors that have portrayed Elvis.